 I feel like many of these things are gifts that I would have hated as a kid but love as an adult.
-These are my favourite Finnish pieces that I also enjoy gifting, and they are a real crowd-pleaser.
+These are my favourite Finnish gift ideas and pieces that I also enjoy gifting, and they are a real crowd-pleaser.

 Food and drink

-Who doesn’t like food, and those who appreciate a nice drink will be happy with any related gifts – I have selected a couple of lovely Finnish items that will make any foodie or drinks connaisseur happy.
+Who doesn’t like food, and those who appreciate a nice drink will be happy with any related gifts – I have selected a couple of lovely Finnish gift ideas that will make any foodie or drinks connaisseur happy.